 - For The custard:

-- 2 Tbsp Birds custard powder (following much research I have found that it does not contain egg or milk powder and is thickened with corn powder)
+- 2 Tbsp Birds custard powder (no animal product and is thickened with corn powder)

 - 568ml (1 Pint) Almond milk

 - 1 tsp Vanilla essence